19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/250 Coins/Wagon.md

 # Wagon

-A nice sized 4 wheeled cart.
+A nice sized 4 wheeled cart that can carry all the PCs (~6).

-- Must be pulled by a [Horse](Horse,%20Draft.md)
+- It must be pulled by a [Horse](Horse,%20Draft.md).
-- Can carry all the PCs (~6)
-- Counts as a [Stash](../../../Player%20Characters/Derived%20Statistics/Stash.md) that can hold anything smaller than a bed
+- It counts as a [Stash](../../../Player%20Characters/Derived%20Statistics/Stash.md) that can hold anything smaller than a bed.

 | Quantity of Item |  Slots | Price |
 | ---------------- | ------ | ----- |